hnordquist/INCC6/readme.txt

 ***  skip empty output line in report if no virtual SR results
 ***  Review dialogs measurement list sorting fixed
-***  Fix Acquire from DB crash introduced in fb24f4fcb830bb0097a9ca319cfce708f5c0a7f5 78   Deming output to 'dmd' formatted file, 'dmr' input 78   Deming 'dmr' file view, input and content use, in lieu of direct Deming connection
+***  Fix Acquire from DB crash introduced in fb24f4fcb830bb0097a9ca319cfce708f5c0a7f5 78   Deming output to 'dmd' formatted file, Deming 'dmr' file view, input and content use
+     using the 'Get curve-fitting results' import feature on the Curve Selection dlg

 6.0.1.14 Aug 8, 2016